lukechilds/onionoo-node-client/README.md

 ## Cache

 By default no cache is used.
-You can easily cache in memory or to a more scaleable store like Redis using [Keyv storage adapters](https://github.com/lukechilds/keyv#official-storage-adapters).
+You can easily cache in memory or to a more scalable store like Redis using [Keyv storage adapters](https://github.com/lukechilds/keyv#official-storage-adapters).

 Cache in memory: